KxSystems/docs/docs/ref/null.md

 ---
-title: null – Reference – kdb+ and q documentation
+title: mark nulls in a list | Reference | kdb+ and q documentation
 description: null is a q keyword that flags where its argument is null.
 author: Stephen Taylor
-keywords: kdb+, null, q
 ---
 # `null`